I’m Phe, blogger at Renaissance Magpie, dabbler in art, and currently working on building a freelance editing and proof-reading business.

 I love to write.
 I love to paint in the abstract.
 I love to do mixed media work.
 I love to draw in the abstract.
 I love trying new arts, crafts, and techniques, so here are some of my current creative endeavours.

 While I get that writing isn't a craft, it is certainly an art.
 Regardless of the topic, a writer who can convey clear meaning, emotion, place, time...using nothing but words...he or she is a true artist.
 With that in mind, I write daily for my job.
 For myself, I write letters.
 I write in journals.
-I write poetry (and won the Glasshouse Shelter poetry contest last year - a contest for Homeless Veterans.
-This resulted in my publication and a few readings, plus an interview with MassPoetry.org).
+I write poetry (and have won competitions and been published, much to my own shock!).
 I write snippets of things that come to my mind that perhaps one day I'll be able to expand into a story.
 I just...write.

 Mono-Printing!
 I love my Gelli Plate and everything I create on it gets used in other pieces of art.